-GRI G4 Disclosure Description Reference/Response G4-15 Externally developed economic, environmental and social charters, principles, or other initiatives to which the organization subscribes or which it endorses Key does not currently endorse nor subscribe to any charters or principles.
-G4-16 Memberships of associations (such as industry associations) and national or international advocacy organizations Key is active in chambers of commerce across our operating footprint, including the Greater Cleveland Partnership in our headquarters location of Cleveland, OH.
-We also view our participation in the following organizations as strategic to advancing our corporate responsibility efforts: Financial Services Roundtable, Boston Center of Corporate Citizenship, CDP, DiversityInc.
-G4-17 All entities included in the organization's consolidated financial statements or equivalent documents Whether any entity included in the organization's consolidated financial statements or equivalent documents is not covered by the report Page 4 of CR Report Pages 4-5 in 2015 10-K G4-18 The process for defining the report content and the Aspect Boundaries How the organization has implemented the Reporting Principles for Defining Report Content Pages 9-11 of CR Report In 2015, Key completed our Impacts and Opportunities Assessment to identify and prioritize our most significant corporate responsibility topics.
+GRI G4 Disclosure Description Reference/Response G4-18 The process for defining the report content and the Aspect Boundaries How the organization has implemented the Reporting Principles for Defining Report Content Page 8 of 2016 CR Report In 2015, Key completed our Impacts and Opportunities Assessment to identify and prioritize our most significant corporate responsibility topics.
 We began the assessment by completing extensive research and benchmarking to identify potential significant topics within the wider sustainability context of our industry.
 Additionally, we created a value chain map to determine where our impacts occur and the associated Aspect Boundaries.
 To prioritize our impacts, we completed extensive stakeholder engagement through interviews and surveys with both internal and external stakeholders.
 We synthesized and analyzed our findings before finally validating the results of the assessment with our Corporate Responsibility Council and the Corporate Responsibility Group.
 Through these collective actions, we demonstrate that the content of our report reflects the Reporting Principles of Materiality, Stakeholder Inclusiveness, Sustainability Context, and Completeness.
-G4-19 All the material Aspects identified in the process for defining report content Pages 9 -11 of CR Report
+G4-19 All the material Aspects identified in the process for defining report content Pages 8, 21 of 2016 CR Report Through a comprehensive "Impacts and Opportunities Assessment," which engaged stakeholders to identify and prioritize Environmental, Social, and Governance (ESG) topics, Key identified 10 ESG topics significant to managing the bank's CR performance.
+Of the 10 significant topics, four were identified as "License to Operate," which included topics that are business necessities requiring the bank to successfully manage in order to retain the right to conduct business, and six were identified as "Differentiators," which included topics that help Key set itself apart from peers.
+Material topics are as follows: Client Privacy & Data Security Diversity & Inclusion Economic Inclusion & Community Vitality Environmental Footprint Ethics, Compliance, & Risk Management Fair & Transparent Client Experience Green Banking Reputation & Financial Performance Supply Chain Practices Thriving Employees